Universal quantum control with dynamical correction: General framework

 \section{General framework}

-In this section, the open-quantum-system control with error correction is performed under our universal framework~\cite{Jin2024Shortcut} proposed to unify the the transitionless dynamics~\cite{Berry2009Transition}, the shortcuts to adiabaticity~\cite{Chen2011Lewis,Guery2019Shortcuts,Qi2022Accelerated,Chen2010Shortcut,Baksic2016Speeding}, the holonomic quantum transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, and the reverse engineering method~\cite{Daems2013Robust,Golubev2014Control,Gonz2017Invariant,Dridi2020Optimal}.
-It was developed on the idea as a quantum generalization of the d'Alembert's principle about the virtual displacement.
-We first briefly review the general framework with an error-free Hamiltonian and then extend it to the nonideal situations with systematic errors.
+In this section, the dynamical correction addressing systematic errors in the control parameters is performed under our universal framework~\cite{Jin2024Shortcut}, which was proposed to unify the transitionless dynamics~\cite{Berry2009Transition}, the shortcuts to adiabaticity~\cite{Chen2011Lewis,Guery2019Shortcuts,Qi2022Accelerated,Chen2010Shortcut,Baksic2016Speeding}, the holonomic quantum transformation~\cite{Sjoqvist2012Nonadiabatic,Liu2019Plug}, and the reverse-engineering method~\cite{Daems2013Robust,Golubev2014Control,Gonz2017Invariant,Dridi2020Optimal}.
+It was developed from the idea of a quantum generalization of the d'Alembert principle for virtual displacement.
+We first briefly review the general theory with an error-free Hamiltonian and then extend it to nonideal situations with systematic errors.